tomaskrupka/Gripper/docs/features.md

 ## Soon™

 Although Gripper is under active development, it won't be getting any new killer features anytime soon.
-The current focus is on distributed deployment, performance, test and documentation coverage and general stability and reliability.
+The current focus is on polishing existing features, distributed deployment, performance, test and documentation coverage and general stability and reliability.

-The following features are half-baked or under development and will be getting some attention soon™:
+That includes:

 - Discovery and attachment of isolated targets (when site-per-process, IsolateOrigins is not disabled).
 - Forward compatibility for CDP events (relaying unknown events in a raw form).
 - Passing custom parameters to new browser windows programmatically, adding to the ability of each instance to alter its fingerprint.
 - Programmatically configuring new browser windows.
 - Automated browser launch and disposal outside Windows.